Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

     RUNLNG: 360000
     ```

-3. If you think the issue comes from bad initial conditions (e.g., too warm an initial ocean), you can use this knowledge to run a new simulation with better-suited initial conditions.
+3. If you think the issue comes from bad initial conditions (e.g., too warm an initial ocean), you can use this knowledge to run a new simulation with better-suited initial conditions (just change the `om3.temp24` file and start the simulation from scratch; previous output files with be overwritten).

+__With the slab model, you can check for equilibrium using `UTIL/NewMoisSlab.py`, but it's not even necessary and subsequently using the output time-series NetCDF file to plot the time-evolution of atmospheric surface temperature `TS1`.__

 ## Generating output files

-As any GCM, FOAM displays some internal variabiliuty.
-In order to get 'climatology' files, we will have to calculate mean monthly values over the last 30–50 years.
+As any GCM, FOAM displays some internal variability.
+In order to get 'climatology' files, we will have to calculate mean monthly values over the last 30–50 years – personally and below, I use 50 years.
 It will require 2 steps:

 ### Running the model with monthly output

+Edit file `run_params` (or create a new one, named for instance `run2`) as follows:

+    ```fortran
+    RESTFRQ: 360
+    HISTFRQ: 30
+    FILTPHIS: F
+    INITIAL: F
+    PREFIX: /work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/EcN_8X
+    STORAGE: /work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/EcN_8X
+    TIME_INV: /work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T37
+    FINISHED: 720000
+    RUNLNG: 18000
+    ```

+- `HISTFRQ`: set to 30 for monthly output (every 30 days).
+- `RUNLNG`: 18000 days (50 years of 360 days).

+Then, submit `pbs.foam16p.script` (if you created a new `run2` file, you have to make sure that `pbs.foam16p.script`, or a newly-created `pbs2`file, call the right parameters, here `run2`).
+It will take around 4 hours to run for 50 years.

+Important remark: With the CCUB, some `restart/atmos` files are not named properly.
+Check for any issue before restarting an experiment.
+Indeed, each atmospheric restart should consist in two files (here for year 2000) `restart.atmos.0720000.A` and `restart.atmos.0720000`.
+Typically, `restart.atmos.0720000` will be incorrectly named `r2001`.
+Just `mv r2001 restart.atmos.0720000`, or `ln -s r2001 restart.atmos.0720000`.

+__With the slab model, you previously ran the model for 100 years with monthly output.
+No need to run an additional job, then.
+Climatology will be calculated over the last 50 years, see below__

 ### Generating climatology files

+We generate climatology files for each model component: ocean, atmosphere and coupler, by calculating monthly means over the last 50 model years.

+1. Once the monthly output generated, copy the python script `UTIL/NewMois.py` into your ocean output directory (`cp UTIL/NewMois.py /work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/EcN_8X/history/ocean`), check that everything is OK (see code and explanations below) ) and run the script (`python NewMois.py`).

+    ```python
+    prefix = 'history.ocean.'
+    year = 2000
+    nyears = 50
+    endname ='300rd_1368W_EccN_ocean_2240ppm.nc'
+    ```

+- `prefix`: to be adjusted, `ocean`, `atmos` or `coupl`.
+- `year`: duration of the spinup (long run with annual output), here 2000 years.
+- `nyears`: duration of the short run with monthly output, here 50 years.
+- `endname`: name of the output climatology file; to be adjusted, including `ocean`, `atmos` or `coupl`.

+2. Then, `cp NewMois.py ../atmos/.`, `cd ../atmos/.` and edit `NewMois.py`: `prefix = 'history.atmos.'` and `endname ='300rd_1368W_EccN_atmos_2240ppm.nc'`.
+Run the script.

+3. Do the same for the coupler (`cp NewMois.py ../coupl/.` etc.).

+As a result, the output of each FOAM experiment is presented in the form of 3 files, each associated with a given model component, and each having specific variables:

+- '300rd_1368W_EccN_ocean_2240ppm.nc';
+- '300rd_1368W_EccN_atmos_2240ppm.nc';
+- '300rd_1368W_EccN_coupl_2240ppm.nc'.

+__With the slab model, use `NewMoisSlab.py` and skip step #1 (there is no oceanic output).
+As a result, the output of each FOAM-slab experiment is presented in the form of only 2 (instead of 3) files.__

 # Debugging